-Narrowband IoT or NB-IoT is a wireless communication standard for the Internet of Things (IoT).
+Narrowband IoT or NB-IoT is a wireless IoT (Internet of Things) communication standard.
 NB-IoT belongs to the category of low-power wide-area networks (LPWAN), enabling to connect devices that need small amounts of data, low bandwidth, and long battery life.
 This makes it suitable for a variety of applications and use cases for IoT.

 NB-IoT (Narrowband-IoT) is a narrowband radio technology for M2M and Internet of Things (IoT) devices and applications requiring wireless transmission over a more extended range at a relatively low cost and using little power for long battery lives.